An assault injury lawyer can help you file a claim for personal injuries against the perpetrator of the assault.

 In a civil lawsuit for assault, only a preponderance of evidence is required in order to be successful, unlike in criminal case of assault where proof beyond reasonable doubt must be shown.
 Because of the different standards of proof required between civil and criminal cases, it is possible for criminal case of assault to be dismissed, yet still be successful in a civil clam.

-Filing a case for civil assault requires the expertise of an assault injury lawyer to ensure that the facts of your case establishes all the elements of civil assault.
+Filing a case for civil assault requires the expertise of an assault injury lawyer to ensure that the facts of your case establish all the elements of civil assault.
 Should you need legal representation, we, at the Law Offices of Albert Goodwin, are here for you.
 We are located in New York, NY.
 You can call us at 212-233-1233 or send us an email at [email protected].